mihaicris-adoreme/cordial-ios-sdk/README.md

 3. Remove `MainInterface.storyboard` from the newly created target.

 4. In the `Info.plist` of the target make the following changes:
- - under `NSExtensionAttributes` section change the value of entry `UNNotificationExtensionCategory`  to `carouselPushNoitfication`
+ - under `NSExtensionAttributes` section change the value of entry `UNNotificationExtensionCategory`  to `carouselNotificationCategory`
  - unser `NSExtension` section remove entry `NSExtensionMainStoryboard`
  - unser `NSExtension` section add new entry `NSExtensionPrincipalClass` and set the value to `{Your Notification Content Extension target name}.NotificationViewController`